A functorial approach to rank functions on triangulated categories: Integral rank functions

 For the second statement: Let $\CK$ be a thick subcategory of $\cc$ with $\cc/\CK$ locally finite.
 Consider the corresponding Verdier localisation $\pi: \cc \to \cc/\CK$ and the rank function $\ell_{\cc/\CK}^\pi$ on $\cc$.
 Since $\ell_{\cc/\CK}$ is morphism-faithful, then $\Ker \ell_{\cc/\CK}^\pi=\Ann \pi$.
 Hence, every morphism in $\Ker \ell_{\cc/\CK}^\pi$ factors through an object in $\CK$ and $\ell_{\cc/\CK}^\pi$ is localising.
 Conversely, pick a localising basic rank function $\rho$.
 Consider the functor $\kappa:\cc\to \cc/\Ker \rho_{ob}$.
 By Proposition \ref{prop: kernels}, $\Ker\kappa^*|_{\mod\cc}=\Ker \widetilde{\rho}$.
 Using the bijection between (a) and (b), there exists a CE-quotient functor $\pi:\cc \to \cE$ with $\cE$ locally finite and $\rho=\ell_{\cE}^{\pi}$.
 As $\ell_{\cE}$ is morphism-faithful, we get $\Ann\pi=\Ker \rho$ and $\Ker \pi^*|_{\mod \cc}=\Ker \widetilde{\rho}$.
 By Theorem \ref{thm:consequence_coh_loc}, the equality $\Ker \pi^*|_{\mod \cc}=\Ker \kappa^*|_{\mod \cc}$ implies that $\kappa$ and $\pi$ are equivalent CE-quotients functors.
 So $\pi$ is a Verdier localisation with kernel $\Ker \rho_{ob}$.
 In particular, the assignment $\CK \mapsto \ell_{\cc/\CK}^\pi$ gives a bijection between thick subcategories $\CK$ of $\cC$ with a locally finite Verdier quotient $\cc/\CK$ and localising basic rank functions on $\cc$. \end{proof}

 The reader may wonder what is the precise relation between exact, idempotent and localising rank functions.
 A prime (basic) rank function which is both exact and idempotent, but not localising, will be discussed in Example \ref{ex:Wodzicki}.
 An example of a prime (basic) rank function which is neither idempotent nor exact -- and, therefore, not localising -- will be presented in detail in Section \ref{sec:Example_Cluster}.
 It would be interesting to have an example distinguishing exact and idempotent rank functions or to prove that these two classes coincide.
+The latter holds true if the underlying triangulated category $\cC$ is the category of compact objects in a compactly generated triangulated category (see Lemma \ref{lem:CE.idemp}).
+The proof of this fact relies on \cite[Corollary 12.6]{Krause2005}, which uses in an essential way the existence of the ambient large triangulated category.
+Note that all idempotent complete small triangulated categories admitting an enhancement arise as such categories of compact objects (see Remark~\ref{rem: algebraic,etc.=>compacts}).
+So in most natural situations exact and idempotent rank functions coincide.

 \begin{remark} One can consider a more general class of localising, exact, and idempotent rank functions by removing the integrality assumption from their definitions.
 Proposition \ref{prop: kernels} would remain correct.
 However, Theorem \ref{thm: FDT_generalised} does not extend so easily to this more general setting.
 The reason being that the characterisation of locally finite categories relies heavily on integrality assumptions (see Proposition \ref{prop:charac_loc_fin_tria} and Corollary \ref{cor:charac_loc_finite_abelian}).
 It would be interesting to characterise triangulated categories admitting a morphism-faithful, but not necessarily integral, rank function and to describe all such functions.
 On a related note, observe that if $\pi:\cc \to \cE$ is a CE-quotient functor and $\rho$ is a rank function on $\cE$, then $\rho^\pi$ is integral if and only if $\rho$ is integral.
 This follows from the fact that $\pi^*$ is essentially surjective and from Theorem \ref{thm:TransInvariantAddFunctions<->rankFunctions}. \end{remark}